rocrill/velo_city/README.md

 ![B2C Chart](media/images/readme/b2c-flowchart.png)

 Typical required features of the B2C model include:
- * A strong advertising stratgey to attract customers.
+ * A strong advertising strategy to attract customers.
  * High investment in terms of hardware/software.
  * An excellent standard of customer service.